FarmHackNL/plot-rankr/README.md

 A time based evaluation of this would also be quite valuable, as it may show an emerging area problem.

 For example, if the problem is evenly distributed, it is hard to see in the picture visually, but would be very apparent in the histogram representation.

 Things that need to be done/considered - Exporting the raster data measurements into a stats program or algorithm that computes a minimum threshold count for the histogram to give a good distribution

 # Implementation

 The methodology is implemented in `rank.py`.
 The script takes a satellite/drone image, intersects it with the farmer's plots and calculates a number of zonal statistics and a histogram.

+# TODO

+- automatically detect peaks in the histogram